What is the evidence for a meat-based diet?

 Researching the Meat-Plant-Paradox

-Thanks to a number of unfortunate “studies” and subsequent spreading of false information, it become “common knowledge” that grains were healthy and vegetable oils were the “healthy” fats.
+Thanks to a number of unfortunate “studies” and subsequent spreading of false information, it became “common knowledge” that grains were healthy and vegetable oils were the “healthy” fats.
 Meat was dangerous.
 It caused heart disease and cancer.

 Because of this, these meat-eating societies represented a “paradox.”